shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/admin/what_is_path_cache.md

 ---
 layout: default
-title: Where is my cache?
+title: What is the path cache?
 permalink: /quick-answers/admin/what_is_path_cache/
 lang: en
 ---